nicolewhite/algebra.js/index.md

 <h1>Build a Quadratic Equation</h1>

-This is a short example of something you could build using `algebra.js`.
+This is a short example of something you can create using `algebra.js`.
 First, let's build an expression!
+Manipulate the expression with the buttons below while altering the input values.

 <div id="expression"></div>